Semantic segmentation

 Special workflow configuration

-• Metrics: during the inference phase the performance of the test data is measured using different metrics if test masks were provided (i.e. ground truth) and, consequently, DATA.TEST.LOAD_GT is enabled.
-In the case of semantic segmentation the Intersection over Union (IoU) metrics is calculated.
+During the inference phase the performance of the test data is measured using different metrics if test masks were provided (i.e. ground truth) and, consequently, DATA.TEST.LOAD_GT is True.
+In the case of semantic segmentation the Intersection over Union (IoU) metrics is calculated after the network prediction.
 This metric, also referred as the Jaccard index, is essentially a method to quantify the percent of overlap between the target mask and the prediction output.
-Depending on the configuration different values are calculated (as explained in Test phase).
+Depending on the configuration different values are calculated (as explained in Test phase and Metric measurement).
 This values can vary a lot as stated in [FBMunozBAC21].

-• per patch values are calculated if TEST.STATS.PER_PATCH is enabled.
-IoU is calculated for each patch separately and then averaged.
+• Per patch: IoU is calculated for each patch separately and then averaged.

 • Z-filtering: to apply a median filtering in z axis.
 Useful to maintain class coherence across 3D volumes.
 Enable it with TEST.POST_PROCESSING.Z_FILTERING and use TEST.POST_PROCESSING.Z_FILTERING_SIZE for the size of the median filter.